For Our Vendors

-In order to avoid conflicts of interest in interactions with vendors or other commercial entities, faculty, staff and trainees of Icahn School of Medicine, the Mount Sinai Hospital and the Mount Sinai Medical Center are subject to the guidelines summarized below (details are provided in the full policy) as well as to other relevant institutional policies and external guidelines.
+In order to avoid conflicts of interest in interactions with vendors or other commercial entities, faculty, staff and trainees of Icahn School of Medicine, the Mount Sinai Hospital and the Mount Sinai Health System are subject to the guidelines summarized below (details are provided in the full policy) as well as to other relevant institutional policies and external guidelines.

 VENDOR POLICY SUMMARY